Parthyapps/Kotlin_Most_Important_Topics/README.md

 Kotlin is a modern programming language that is used primarily for Android development but has broader applications as well.
 If you're looking to master Kotlin, here’s a structured overview of the key topics, from basics to more advanced concepts:

-# Kotlin Oops concepts
-- OOP stands for Object-Oriented Programming.

-Procedural programming is about writing procedures or methods that perform operations on the data, while object-oriented programming is about creating objects that contain both data and methods.

-Object-oriented programming has several advantages over procedural programming:

-    OOP is faster and easier to execute
-    OOP provides a clear structure for the programs OOP helps to keep the Kotlin code DRY "Don't Repeat Yourself", and makes the code easier to maintain, modify and debug OOP makes it possible to create full reusable applications with less code and shorter development time

-1.Class and Object
-    Concept: A class is a blueprint for creating objects, and an object is an instance of a class.
-    Object:  represents the real-life entities, which have states and behavior 2.Inheritance
-    Concept: A class can inherit properties and methods from another class (parent class).
-3.Encapsulation
-    Concept: Restricting direct access to class properties and methods, typically using access modifiers.
-4.Abstraction
-    Concept: Hiding implementation details and exposing only the necessary functionality through abstract classes or interfaces.

 # Kotlin Fundamentals
 - **1.Conciseness**: Kotlin reduces boilerplate code compared to Java.
 It achieves this through features like type inference, smart casts, data classes, and more.
 - **2.Null Safety**: Kotlin's type system distinguishes between nullable and non-nullable types, helping to eliminate the dreaded NullPointerException.
 You must explicitly specify when a variable can hold a null value.